 Before I begin singing the praises of the Springfield EMP 1911, I should say that I have never felt the 9mm 1911 made a lot of sense.
 It was like putting a six cylinder engine in a Corvette.
 The 10mm 1911 is like a 454 Chevelle by comparison.
 However, the Springfield EMP is not an average 1911 9mm.

 Did you make a New Year’s resolution to expand your personal arsenal this year?
 Well, you won’t have to wait long to fulfill that resolution, Springfield Armory has several new options you can get your hands on.
-Here is Springfield Armory’s release regarding six of its new-for-2017 products.
+Here are 6 new-for-2017 Springfield products shipping right now

 A few decades ago, a startup company resurrected a revered name in firearms.
 Springfield Armory Incorporated has since prospered.
 Today, it is regarded as an old-line company by younger handgunners.
 Considering the conservative nature of shooters, this is quite an accomplishment.
 Springfield began its climb to the top by offering a good product at a fair price.
 The Range Officer now continues the tradition.